ketanSaxena/regex-creator/README.md

 ## Technologies Used

 - **Next.js**: A powerful React framework for server-side rendering and static site generation.
+- **Vercel**: Hosted with Vercel using SSR react app and serverless server methods
 - **TypeScript**: Ensures type safety and improved developer experience.
 - **Material-UI (MUI)**: A popular React UI framework for building modern and responsive user interfaces.
 - **MongoDB Atlas**: A cloud-based NoSQL database for storing and retrieving regex patterns.